eamonfoy/ams-certs-renewal/readme.md

 # AMS 6.7 SSL Certs with Lets Encrypt

-Please not that this is suitable only for dev/test and Sectigo should be used for production
+Please note that this is suitable only for dev/test and Sectigo should be used for production

 # Setup prerequisites